Matthew Glaser

 Biography

 I grew up in Des Moines, IA (state capitol building pictured below) and I went to Gustavus Adolphus College for undergraduate studies in Minnesota.
-I entered college thinking I would major in physics and become an engineer, but found myself graduating in 2016 with degrees in Philosophy and Economics instead.
-I had an inkling that I might want to study philosophy further, but decided to see what life outside of academia was like before making a decision about graduate school.
+I entered college thinking I would major in physics and become an engineer but found myself graduating in 2016 with degrees in Philosophy and Economics instead.
+I had an inkling that I might want to study philosophy further, but decided to see what life outside of academia was like before deciding about graduate school.
 I moved to Berlin, Germany to get in touch with some relatives, and I worked in bowling alleys and coffee shops.
 I traveled around Europe a bit, and afterwards I made my way back to Iowa and worked as a landscape production manager.
 Eventually I decided to pursue graduate studies in philosophy.
-In 2018, I moved to the Bronx, NY to pursue a PhD in philosophy at Fordham University.
+In 2018, I moved to the Bronx, NY to pursue a Ph.D. in philosophy at Fordham University.

 How I came to philosophy

 After that philosophy of mind course, I switched majors and began dual studies in philosophy and economics.
-My undergraduate education in philosophy was in the analytic and pragmatic traditions, but I was always trying to see how Aristotle or Aquinas might fit into the topics I was studying.
-My major in philosophy culminated in an independent study on the philosophy of neuroscience in which I sat in on a neurobiology course and wrote a thesis paper engaged with John Haldane's and Paul Churchland's debate about the nature of Folk Psychology.
+My undergraduate education in philosophy was in analytic and pragmatic traditions, but I was always trying to see how Aristotle or Aquinas might fit into the topics I was studying.
+My major in philosophy culminated in an independent study on the philosophy of neuroscience in which I sat in on a neurobiology course and wrote a thesis paper engaged with John Haldane's and Paul Churchland's debate about the nature of folk psychology.

-I took some time after graduation to explore life outside of academia, but philosophical questions never left me and I decided to return to graduate school to learn more.
+I took some time after graduation to explore life outside of academia, but philosophical questions never left me, and I decided to return to graduate school to learn more.
 I chose to pursue graduate studies at Fordham where there are strong scholars of medieval philosophy so that I could better understand Aquinas.
-While at Fordham, I dived deep into medieval thought but I also was exposed to the Husserlian tradition of phenomenology and develop a great appreciation and respect for Husserl, Sartre, and contemporary philosophers informed by these thinkers.
-I also began to see the questions I was interested about the mind, consciousness, and self-knowledge as aimed at answering questions about human nature.
+While at Fordham, I dived deep into medieval thought but I also was exposed to the Husserlian tradition of phenomenology and developed a great appreciation and respect for Husserl, Sartre, and contemporary philosophers informed by these thinkers.
+I also began to see the questions I was interested in about the mind, consciousness, and self-knowledge as aimed at answering questions about human nature.
 What does it mean to be human?
 What is distinctive about us or our way of life?
 One traditional answer is to say that we are rational animals, but what does it mean to be rational?
-All this is to say I'm a bit of a mish-mash of influences, but I see myself as a philosopher interested in questions of philosophical anthropology and what the history of philosophy might offer for our thinking about these questions today.
+All this is to say I'm a bit of a mish-mash of influences, but I see myself as a philosopher interested in questions of philosophical anthropology centered around the mind and what the history of philosophy might offer for our thinking about these questions today.

 Hobbies